tripptytrip/gameoflife_advanced/docs/LOCAL_RULE_DETERMINISM_POSITION_PAPER.md

 - Critical thresholds that converge to recognizable values

 If constants emerge unprompted from CA dynamics, it supports the view that mathematics describes substrate structure rather than an abstract Platonic realm.

 ---

+**Note on the speculative section as a whole:**

+These extensions share a common thread: phenomena that appear mysterious or require special machinery (probability, non-locality, fundamental constants) may be artifacts of observing a deterministic substrate-based system from a limited vantage point.
+The framework doesn't require these speculations to be true — the core claims about W = (G, f, x₀) and criticality stand independently.
+But if the framework is correct at the scales we can test (CA experiments, neural dynamics), these speculative extensions become natural hypotheses worth investigating.

+---